ARM-software/acle/main/acle.md

 * When applied to a function it becomes one of the versions.
 * Multiple function versions may exist in the same or in different translation units.
-* One `default` version of the function is required to be provided in one of the translation units.
-  * Implicitly, without this attribute,
-  * or explicitly providing the `default` in the attribute.

 For example, the below is valid and 2 is used as the default value for `c` when calling the multiversioned function `f`.